linsalrob/partie_hat/create.md

 I want to process these in parallel since I have a machine with lots of memory and lots of cores.
 In this case, I'm going to run 30 jobs simultaneously.

 Let's start by splitting the input file, `files_to_process.txt` into 30 smaller files.
 It's easier if each of those has a numeric file name, and we want to ensure that the files are split by number of lines, rather than by number of bytes, so that each file starts and ends with a complete command.
-We use the `split` command for that:
+We use the `split` command for that. *Note:* When I ran this command there were  102130 lines in files_to_process.txt, and so to make 30 files, I need 3405 lines per file.
+You should adjust those numbers accordingly.

 ```
-split -d -l 2351 files_to_process.txt
+split -d -l 3405 files_to_process.txt
 ```

 This makes a series of files named x00, x01, x02, ... x28, x29.